 Presented by Dr. Stuart Tugendreich, Scientific Director, IPA

 The 2013 IPA Spring Release is here!
 Powerful new functionality enables you to upload, find, and compare datasets, and understand causal connections between diseases, genes, and networks of upstream regulators.
-Stuart Tugendriech, PhD, Scientific Director, IPA from QIAGEN Redwood City gives an overview of the new IPA capabilities in the release, as well as a use case utilizing the new features and how IPA helps to Discover Causal Connections.
+Stuart Tugendriech, PhD, Scientific Director, IPA from QIAGEN Silicon Valley gives an overview of the new IPA capabilities in the release, as well as a use case utilizing the new features and how IPA helps to Discover Causal Connections.
 Faster.

 Ingenuity Knowledge-Based Tools for Comprehensive Interpretation of Variant & Gene Expression Data [56:16 minutes]

 Ingenuity Staff Scientists Jean-Noel Billaud and Megan Laurance present strategies for integrated analysis and interpretation of variant and gene expression data generated from cell lines representative of 2

 breast cancer subtypes: Claudin-Low and Luminal.
 These subtypes represent different disease entities associated with specific molecular alterations and histo-clinical features.
 Interrogating these samples at both the variant and transcript level with Ingenuity's Variant Analysis and IPA software presents a powerful approach to drawing clear molecular